 Academic related activities are used to determine a student's official last date of attendance at First Institute and determine the effective date of active and withdrawn enrollment statuses.
-A student must participate in a discussion or submit online at least one academic related activity for each online day scheduled for the week to be considered in attendance and actively participating.
-Online class attendance will be documented based on the virtual class lectures, participation activities and assigned online course assignments as defined in the course syllabus and course activities checklist.
+A student must participate in a discussion or submit online at least one academic related activity to be considered in attendance and actively participating.

+Online class attendance will be documented based on the participation in virtual class lectures, and in activities and assigned online course assignments as defined in the course syllabus and course activities checklist.